Verified Labels

 Promotional

-The content's main purpose is to promote an armed or political group.
-If the content shows any potential violation, the Incident label and related labels should be added.
-Otherwise, tag with this label only.
+This label is added when the content's main purpose is to promote an armed or political group.
+If the content shows any potential violation, 'Incident' label and other labels that are related to the potential violation can be added.
+Otherwise, the item can be tagged with this label only.

-If a promotional video shows a specific incident (e.g., storming a building), it can be processed as an incident while also adding this label.
+If the promotional video is about a specific incident (e.g. عملية/معركة اقتحام مبنى المخابرات), then it could be processed as an incident while adding this label too.

 Unsubstantiated Confessions

-The content contains confessions about a violation that were not made freely.
+The content contains confessions about a violation by (a) person(s) that was not made freely.
 This includes all confessions made by military personnel under detention.

 Identifiable Information

-Labels for content that helps identify an Actor or location in relation to an incident.
-Examples: ID cards, shop names, street signs, vehicle plates, language or dialect, graffiti.
+These Labels should be used when identifying content that helps us identify an Actor or a location appears in relation to an incident.

-Signs or banners held by protesters to confirm time and location can be considered identifiable if the content is related to an incident.
+Signs or banners that are usually held by protesters to confirm the time and location of the demonstration can be considered as identifiable if the content is related to an incident.

 Ethnographic Information

-Content showing ethnographic information about persons or places: ethnicity, religion, nationality, language, etc.
+Content that shows ethnographic information about persons or places.
+This could be any information involving ethnicity, religion, nationality, language, etc.

 Identities

-• Face(s) detectable: One or more faces clearly shown and matchable with an ID or photo.
-Includes faces of unidentified injured parties or perpetrators.
+One or more faces are clearly shown and could be matched with an ID or photo.
+This includes, but is not exclusive to, the faces of unidentified injured parties or perpetrators.

 Symbols and Text

-Identifiable symbols and text: markings or writing showing location, affiliation, etc. Includes unit numbers, titles, ranks, street names, license plates, graffiti.
+Identifiable symbols and text are markings or writing that help show a variety of information, including but not limited to location, affiliation, etc. This could include unit numbers, titles, ranks, street names, license plate numbers, graffiti, etc.

-• When a symbol appears on a fighter's uniform, use Unit Detectable instead
+- When a symbol appears on a fighter's uniform, we use the label Unit Detectable instead.

-• Vehicle plates: add only when the vehicle is directly affected by the incident (with Incident and Post-Incident)
+- Vehicles' plates: can be added only when the vehicle is directly affected by the incident (with incident and post-incident).

-• Always with armored vehicles that have non-text symbols (colored symbols on tanks used as cyphers about the brigade).
-In similar cases only, use with Non-Incidents.
+- Always with armored vehicles which have non-text symbols (such as the colored symbols which appear on tanks and are used as a cypher about the brigade etc.).
+In similar cases only, we use symbols and texts with non-incidents.
+(See examples below)

 Uniform